 We are equally aware that some of our students will require additional pastoral support, either in response to a particular challenge or difficulty, or perhaps in ensuring that they have the self-care and self-regulating skills they need to face the demands of examinations.
 We also provide funding to ensure Pupil Premium students are ready for learning and to take full advantage of enrichment opportunities.

-As part of our approach (further details of which can be found in the school’s Pupil Premium Action Plan), we have identified four areas of focus that we believe through experience and research will best help meet the needs of our Pupil Premium students and remove any potential barriers.
+As part of our approach (further details of which can be found in the school’s Pupil Premium Action Plan), we have identified five areas of focus that we believe will best help meet the needs of our Pupil Premium students and remove any potential barriers, this includes preparation and response for uncertainty around COVID.
 Examples of the type of support we use our Pupil Premium Grant to address are included under the four headings below:

 The performance of our disadvantaged learners continues to improve, evidence of such improvement includes: